Suhang1014/AML-Pump-It-Up/README.md

 - `extraction_type, extraction_type_group, management, payment, quality_group, quantity_group, source, source_type, waterpoint_type`: redundant

 ### 3. Explore the data "one by one" and transform them into categorial data
-- `status_group`: Most of the wells are functional, only a little need repair, the quantity of non-functional wells is not small.
+- `staus_group`: Most of the wells are functional, only a little need repair, the quantity of non-functional wells is not small.
 - `longitude, latitude`: Missing value.
 Drop these two columns.
 - `date_recorded`: Transform it into `days_since_recorded`.
 - `funder`: Remain top 5 + other.